 Tenants whose criminal history is related to a disability can make a reasonable accommodation request to the landlord to accept alternative forms of determining eligibility for housing.
 Past drug addiction is considered a disability under fair housing laws.
 The tenant may submit a plan to the prospective landlord detailing any and all efforts they have undertaken to address and eliminate the issues that led to the crime, in addition to letters of support or certificates from drug rehabilitation programs, case managers, or other landlords.
 For more information, contact the King County Office for Civil Rights.
 See the Sample Letter: Housing Denial for Criminal History .
 The ACLU may also be able to offer assistance.
 For more information, see ACLU Criminal Records Project.

 In addition, the City of Seattle is currently considering a proposal to make it illegal for housing providers to discriminate against tenants on the basis of arrest or conviction record history.
-For more information, see Seattle Human Rights Commission’s Proposed Ordinance to End Arrest/Conviction Record Discrimination and Eliminating Barriers to Jobs and Housing.
+For more information, see Seattle Human Rights Commission’s Proposed Ordinance to End Arrest/Conviction Record Discrimination.

 TU Campaign The Tenants Union advocates for a Seattle Ordinance that would amend Seattle’s current anti-discrimination laws to limit the ways a landlord can use arrest or conviction records when making rental decisions.
 This would move toward ending discrimination against people whose past record does not related to their tenancy.
 See Criminal Record Discrimination for more information.